-Read the history of opera in Munich here – from its origins to the Kaiser era in the 17th century to our aptly-named “house gods” (the world famous composers working in Munich in their day, Wolfgang Amadeus Mozart, Richard Wagner and Richard Strauss) through to the personalities who have significantly helped to shape our institution over the last century.
+Read the history of opera in Munich here – from its origins to the Kaiser era in the 17th century.
+You’ll learn about our aptly-named “house Gods” (the world-famous composers Wolfgang Amadeus Mozart, Richard Wagner and Richard Strauss who were working in Munich in their day) and other personalities who have significantly helped shape our institution over the last century.

 How opera came to Munich